-Those resources could include Meals on Wheels programs, grocery delivery, door-to-door transportation services, subsidized bus and rail passes, free or low-cost health clinics, medication co-pay subsidies and more.
+Those resources could include Meals on Wheels programs, grocery delivery, door-to-door transportation services, subsidized bus, and rail passes, free or low-cost health clinics, medication co-pay subsidies, and more.

-But, remember, senior resources don't all need to be funded by the public, either; the private sector could also work to put more non-profit or low-cost resources in place for our most vulnerable elders.
+Remember, senior resources don't all need to be funded by the public, either; the private sector could also work to put more non-profit or low-cost resources in place for our most vulnerable elders.

-3. Improve seniors' access to health care.
+3. Improve seniors' access to healthcare.

 4. Build more affordable, quality senior housing.

-Since its inception, our Affordable Living by ERS initiative has brought 1,691 new and refurbished apartments onto the market for lower-income seniors in Cincinnati, Lexington, and numerous smaller communities in Ohio, Kentucky and Indiana.
+Since its inception, our Affordable Living by ERS initiative has brought 1,691 new and refurbished apartments onto the market for lower-income seniors in Cincinnati, Lexington, and numerous smaller communities in Ohio, Kentucky, and Indiana.

-We've taken a wider, community-based focus here.
+We've taken a broader, community-based focus here.
 But positive aging starts at home.
 And there are plenty of things that seniors and their family caregivers can do to take a positive approach to aging.